 His guitar playing straddles tradition and the development of a personal language that includes extended playing techniques and the preparation of the acoustic guitar.
 In a logical continuation he also extends the instrument via computer technology and he’s the first classical guitarist who connected the instrument in realtime-live processing to the computer.
 The acoustc guitar is modified in a way that blurs the delineation between acoustic preparation and electronic variance.

-In his electric guitar work the instrumental material is altered using preparations, laptops and live electronics: the further development of this setup is his self-constructed amplified stringboard.
-The latest projects include moreover guitar, vibraphone, sampler, sequencer and synthesizer.
+In his works the instrumental material is altered in realtime using preparations, laptops, MAX/MSP, percussion instruments, a 16 channel sampler-sequencer, synthesizers and a vibraphone, the further development of this setup is his self-constructed amplified stringboard.

 “Renkel is genuinely keen to explore and discover what is possible using digital technology.
 All this without a trace of arrogance on his part; yet he may turn out to be a significant innovator and leader in the field.
-I hear few preconceived ideas on this recording; I do hear a man guided by his own inner voice, a man prepared to listen and learn.” / Sound Projector
+I hear few preconceived ideas on this recording; I do hear a man guided by his own inner voice, a man prepared to listen and learn.”
+Sound Projector

-“…. creating spontaneous compositional structures, by finding musicality in non-musical sounds… there’s a beguiling opposition between tone and noise… The result is an intensely musical improvised sound art, by players uncannily gifted in exact choice and fine replacement of sounds.” / The Wire
+“…creating spontaneous compositional structures, by finding musicality in non-musical sounds… there’s a beguiling opposition between tone and noise… The result is an intensely musical improvised sound art, by players uncannily gifted in exact choice and fine replacement of sounds.”
+The Wire

 “This method – and this music – guarantees your listening delight – you sit and wait in fascination.
-What will come next? “/ Sound Projector
+What will come next?”
+Sound Projector